Buy Social success in G4S contract

 Including the other 2 lots of the contract the total value of the services over 3 years is expected to be in the region of £27m.

-After careful consideration the Buy Social Unit and the Central Procurement Directorate (CPD) agreed a set of social clauses which were included in the contract specification, embedding the best practice guidance of the Buy Social approach developed by the Strategic Investment Board.
+After careful consideration the Social Value Unit and the Central Procurement Directorate (CPD) agreed a set of social clauses which were included in the contract specification, embedding the best practice guidance of the Buy Social approach developed by the Strategic Investment Board.

 A large proportion of the staff carrying out the services were protected by TUPE so the Buy Social clause was designed to ensure that of any new vacancies 40% are filled by people who are long term unemployed or leaving education (also known as New Entrant Trainees).
 G4S were able to avail of the Buy Social brokerage website where contractors can begin partnerships with employability organisations.